firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 whose local element can be expressed as the product of an element defined on the base cell with an element defined on an interval.

-We will now introduce the new operators which act on FiniteElement objects.
+We will now introduce the new operators which act on ``FiniteElement`` objects.

-The OuterProductElement operator
+The ``OuterProductElement`` operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create an Element compatible with an extruded mesh, one should use
+To create an element compatible with an extruded mesh, one should use
 the :py:class:`~ufl.finiteelement.outerproductelement.OuterProductElement`
 operator.
 For example,